-where $\vw=(w_1, \dots, w_n)$ with $w_j \in (0,1)$ and $\sum_j w_j =1$.
-A seminal result by~\citet{lieb} ensures that the optimum is positive definite, which allows for solving~\eqref{eq:F} over the positive definite matrices ($\pd_d$).
-Importantly, problem~\eqref{eq:F} turns out to be a geodesically convex optimization problem on the manifold of Hermitian positive definite matrices (under a suitable Riemannian metric~\citep{vishnoi}).
+A seminal result by~\citep[Theorem 3.2]{lieb} ensures that the optimum is positive definite, which allows for solving~\eqref{eq:F} over the positive definite matrices ($\pd_d$).
+Importantly, problem~\eqref{eq:F} turns out to be a geodesically convex optimization problem on the manifold of symmetric positive definite matrices (under a suitable Riemannian metric~\citep{vishnoi}).

-Given that $F(X)$ in~\eqref{eq:F} is geodesically convex, it is natural to consider Riemannian optimization approaches.
+Given that $F$ in~\eqref{eq:F} is geodesically convex, it is natural to consider Riemannian optimization approaches.
 For using first-order methods such as Riemannian Gradient Descent~\citep{absil2009optimization,zhang}, geodesic convexity proves key to ensuring sublinear rates, such as $O \big(\frac{1}{\epsilon} \big)$, on \emph{function suboptimality} $F(X_k)-F(X^*) \le \epsilon$.
 We will see below that the optimum lies in a compact convex set; hence \eqref{eq:F} could also be viewed as a constrained optimization task with a geodesic ball constraint.
-We can exploit this constraint by using first-order methods such as Projected Riemannian Gradient Descent~\citep{absil2009optimization,zhang} or Riemannian Frank-Wolfe~\citep{weber2022riemannian,weber2021projection}, both of which again achieve only sublinear convergence rates on function suboptimality.
-Furthermore, for a different geodesically convex formulation of~(\ref{eq:BL-const}) due to~\citet{garg2018algorithmic}, it is known that second-order methods can attain a faster $O \bigl({\rm poly} \bigl( \log \frac{1}{\epsilon}\bigr)\bigr)$ convergence rate~\citep{allen-zhu}.
+We could exploit this constraint by using first-order constrained optimization methods such as Projected Riemannian Gradient Descent~\citep{absil2009optimization,zhang} or Riemannian Frank--Wolfe~\citep{weber2022riemannian,weber2021projection}, both of which again achieve only sublinear convergence rates on function suboptimality.
+Furthermore, for a different geodesically convex formulation of~\eqref{eq:BL-const} due to~\citep{garg2018algorithmic}, it is known that second-order methods can attain a faster $O \bigl({\rm poly} \bigl( \log \frac{1}{\epsilon}\bigr)\bigr)$ convergence rate~\citep{allen-zhu}.
 Under additional spectral assumptions, even linear convergence at rate $O \bigl( \log \frac{1}{\epsilon}\bigr)$ is possible~\citep{kwok}.